1st LISER-IAB Conference on Digital Transformation and the Future of Work

 Working tasks · Skills · Wages · Motivation · Performance · Health · Well-being · Work-life balance · Workplace organization · Job design · Workforce structures · Functional areas · Shifts in labor demand and supply · Gig economy · Crowd working · Online labor markets · Employee mobility · Work-family decisions · Education and training systems

-All submissions will be reviewed by the members of the scientific committee.
-Authors will be informed upon acceptance by 20 December 2019.
+All submissions were reviewed by the members of the scientific committee.
+Authors as been informed upon acceptance by 18 December 2019.

 The conference fee will be EUR 90 (for PhD students EUR 50).
 The fee will cover conference material, coffee, lunch breaks, and dinner.